Skip to main content

 # See below for additional note on UNIX socket permission

-# For an additional PHP-FPM running outside any container
+# For an additional PHP-FPM running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"